 The online MBA can be completed in six semesters (two years).
 Students follow a prescribed matriculation path in order to complete the degree in this timeframe.

 The online MBA offers the same curriculum, uses the same faculty and has the same admissions standards as the campus-based program.
 The only difference between the online MBA and the campus-based MBA program is in the delivery mode.
-Students will now have the option to complete the Villanova MBA in one of three program tracks – the Fast Track, the Flex Track or the Online Track.

 All programs offered by the Villanova School of Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB), the professional accrediting body for business schools.